kazlaa/zapp/README.md

  The UI can requests to these endpoint so that the user can add/edit/delete any product added.

  The API appropriate http status and with error message, when applicable, so that the UI can display

+## Assumption

+ - Sku are unique and products unique identifier
+ - All fields are mandatory (I didn't validate on max length though)
+ - Not design for mobile